 API documentation

-Image Pig is a REST API running at api.imagepig.com, you just send a JSON HTTP request and get back a JSON with base64 encoded data containing an image.
-Alternatively, we can store the generated image for you – this feature is available only in some paid plans.
+Image Pig is a REST API running at api.imagepig.com (or at api.imgpig.com for people in a hurry), you just send a JSON HTTP request and get back a JSON response with base64 encoded data containing an image.
+Alternatively, we can store the generated image for you – this feature is available only in paid plans.

 Text prompts (text to image)